 Questions to Ask Yourself

-- Am I cold or hot at night?
+- Am I chilly or hot at night?

 - What density is suitable for my build?